 - Marriages were arranged by the parents of the bride and groom, often even without consulting the couple.
 In this arrangement, the groom’s parents would pay a bride price and it was immediately deemed binding.

-- The couple was then considered married, even though the actual consummation of marriage would not occur for up to a year afterwards.
+- During this time, the couple was then considered married, even though the actual consummation of marriage would not occur for up to a year afterwards.

-- Mary was perplexed at the greeting given to her, that she was called “favored one.”
+- Vs. 29, Mary was perplexed at the greeting given to her, that she was called “favored one.”

 - The grace that has been freely given to those in Christ, as found in Ephesians 1:6 is the same word used regarding Mary, which is translated, “highly favored, “much graced,” “full of grace.”